Documenting

 Documenting techniques

-- Photographing objects
+- Photographing objects and materials

-- Recording the use of equipment
+- Recording the use of equipment in real contexts

-- Scanning 3D objects
+- Scanning objects in 3D

-- Text recognition and analysis
+- Performing text recognition and analysis

 Safeguarding software

-- Safeguarding bios content for equipment with an adapted bios.
+- Safeguarding bios content for specialized equipment.

 Metadata